 Most coding bootcamps currently do not qualify for Title IV funding.
 This means that students cannot apply for federal loans or aid to pay for their coding bootcamp.

 The Free Application for Federal Student Aid (FAFSA) is the first step in applying for college financing.
 This document allows eligible students to access the federal financial aid they need to attend an accredited university.
 After applying for FAFSA, students receive a list of financing options.
 These options include grants, loans, and work-study programs for which they are eligible.

 At present, coding bootcamp students cannot access federal financial aid to pay for their education.
 In addition, Sallie Mae, a public company that offers student loans to college students, will not issue student loans to coding bootcamp students.

-But, private loans are not accessible to all students.
-Private lenders rely on factors such as a borrower’s credit score, their savings, and income-to-debt ratio (the amount of debt students have relative to their income) and students with a poor financial history may be denied access to a loan.
-That being said, most private lenders allow students to have a co-signer on their loan — someone who will pay back the money if the lender defaults — which opens up access to private loans for more students.
+But private loans are not accessible to all students.
+Private lenders examine a borrower’s credit score, savings, and income-to-debt ratio (the amount of debt students have relative to their income).
+Students with a poor financial history may be denied access to a loan.

 Here is a breakdown of a few top private lenders and their financing plans: